SESAME-Synchrotron/CCD/docs/source/Computing.rst

 The Linux Operating System (OS) ...............................

 **Operating Systems:** is a software program that manages and controls the hardware and software resources of a computer system.
 It acts as an intermediary between the user, applications, and the computer hardware, providing an environment in which programs can run and interact with the underlying hardware components.
-The primary functions  of an operating system are to manage processes, memory, file systems, the device and the user interface.
+The primary functions  of an operating system are to manage processes, memory, file systems, the device and the user interfaces.

 *Processes vs Services:*
 **Process:** A process is an executing instance of a program.
 It represents a running program and includes the program's code, data, and resources.
 Each process has its own unique process identifier (PID).